Gregovate/MSB-Production-Database-Project/Docs/building_preview_howto.md

 - `Show Animation xx`
 If there are duplicate displays like Arrow signs, Speed Limit signs, Making Spirit Bright signs, they must be created in one preview to ensure each display has it's unique PropID.
 The database will error if more than one display shares the same PropID
 ---
-1. When exporting props, they land, by default, in the Author's ImportExport folder
+1. When exporting props, they land, by default, in the Author's ImportExport folder on their local PC
+2. Copy the prop file to <em>G:\Shared drives\MSB Database\Database Previews\PreviewsForProps</em>
-2. These props can then be added to a Stage Preview.
+3. These props can then be added to a Stage Preview and will be available to everyone
-3. You can import all the props you need
+4. You can import all the props you need.
-4. In Progess...
+5. Be sure to double check the Channel Names to comply with our naming conventions and channel/Controller assignments are correct.
+6. If there are SPARE channels, be sure to include them and use SPARE as the Display Name (Comment) field.
+I color them Orange and they are used as place-holders for future development.

 ## Editing an Existing Preview